 New Academic Building

-A new academic facility will be constructed near the Weatherspoon Gymnasium/Lowery Fitness Center providing new, cutting-edge instructional space for Meredith’s growing communication and exercise and sports science programs.
-The new building is expected to be completed in 2022.
+A new academic facility was constructed near the Weatherspoon Gymnasium/Lowery Fitness Center providing new, cutting-edge instructional space for Meredith’s growing communication and health, exercise & sport sciences programs.
+The new building was completed in July 2022.

 Tour Meredith's Future Academic Facility

-Take a tour of the new academic facility that will be constructed near the Weatherspoon Gymnasium and Lowery Fitness Center providing new, cutting-edge instructional space for Meredith’s growing communication and exercise and sports science programs.
+Take a tour of the new academic facility that will be constructed near the Weatherspoon Gymnasium and Lowery Fitness Center providing new, cutting-edge instructional space for Meredith’s growing communication and health, exercise, & sport sciences programs.

-The approximately 13,000 square foot building will provide instructional space for Meredith’s thriving communication and exercise and sports science programs.
+The approximately 13,000 square foot building will provide instructional space for Meredith’s thriving communication and exercise & sports science programs.

 The Meredith College Board of Trustees has approved the construction of a new academic building on the College’s Hillsborough Street campus in Raleigh, N.C.
 The approval vote occurred during the board’s spring meeting, held March 20-21, 2019.

-Since 2011, enrollment in Meredith’s undergraduate communication and exercise and sports science programs has increased by 29% and 52% respectively.
-The new academic building will provide instructional space for the growing programs.
-Planned specialized spaces include an agency-style classroom, a media studio, editing rooms, a human performance lab, an assessment lab, a conference room, and common areas.
+Since 2011, enrollment in Meredith’s undergraduate communication and health, exercise, and sports science programs has increased by 29% and 52% respectively.
+The new academic building provides instructional space for the growing programs.
+Specialized spaces include an agency-style classroom, a media studio, editing rooms, a human performance lab, an assessment lab, a conference room, and common areas.

-The new media studio, podcast studio, editing suite and agency-style classroom will give students access to innovative spaces that allow for creativity, collaboration, and flexibility in the ever-changing landscape of communication in the digital age.
-These classrooms will be conducive to experiential learning, preparing students for their career through an applied learning method.
+The new media studio, podcast studio, editing suite and agency-style classroom give students access to innovative spaces that allow for creativity, collaboration, and flexibility in the ever-changing landscape of communication in the digital age.
+These classrooms are conducive to experiential learning, preparing students for their career through an applied learning method.